 - Custom role definitions

-These omissions are intentional: the goal is to illustrate how each IAM binding approach is wired, not provide drop-in access control modules.
+These omissions are intentional: the goal is to illustrate how each binding approach is wired, not provide drop-in access control modules.
 See the Cloud Functions FunctionIamBinding resource reference for all available configuration options.

 Let's configure GCP Cloud Functions IAM Bindings